Size() vs $size for constraining Unpacked Arrays

 In my brief search I couldn’t find any such line ( I may have possibly missed if any such quote does exist in LRM )

-Absence of such a quote would probably mean that each tool has it’s own implementation ( which is what we currently observe in above edalink )
+Absence of such a quote would probably mean that each tool has it’s own implementation ( which could be the reason behind what we currently observe in above edalink )

 Similarly although LRM mentions using size to constraint the size of dynamic array / queue ( Section 18.4 of LRM-2023 ), it doesn’t explicitly mention $size as illegal to constraint size of dynamic array / queue